sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 ## Consistency

 One should keep styles consistent within a manuscript.
-You might be forgiven for even obviously poor style choices if you are consistent with them throughout.
+You might be forgiven for even poor style choices if you are consistent.
-Please see the [these](formatting.md) documents for more on this.
+Please look at the [these](formatting.md) documents for more.

 ## Nomenclature